therion23/sinhika/doc/homeassistant.md

 - Unit of measurement: %
 - Entity ID: input_number.volume_sba

+These are the sliders you can drop into Lovelace.
 Note that you can set the maximum and minimum volumes anywhere between 0 and 100 - for instance, setting maximum for Master at 40 will, given a decent output device, be pretty much enough for comfortable listening without further damage to your ears.
 Also, it has the side effect of being easier to navigate on touch devices.

 Note also that you can only rename the entities after creating them, saving, and then editing them.
 Ho hum.